 If someone has suspected epiglottitis, they should be admitted to hospital immediately.
 It should be treated as an emergency by calling 999/112/911 for an ambulance.
 Do not lay the person down or try to look in their throat, as this can cause the throat to close off completely and may cause breathing to stop altogether.

 Epiglottitis is usually diagnosed by the typical symptoms.
 A procedure called a nasopharyngoscopy or laryngoscopy may be used, once you are in hospital, to help confirm epiglottitis.
 A thin flexible tube is run down your nose into your throat.
 The doctor is able to see through the tube and look for swelling or redness of the epiglottis.

 Sometimes an X-ray of your neck is taken and this can show a swollen epiglottitis.
 A swab is also usually taken from your throat and sent to the laboratory to look for infection.
 A blood sample may also be taken, again to look for signs of infection.
-A CT or MRI scan may also be needed.
+A computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan may also be needed.